 The following year Jean was appointed Head of Drama and Comedy for TV3, where she launched series The Almighty Johnsons and 7 Days.
 The station’s programming director Kelly Martin said at the time that TV3 was “very much looking forward to reaping the benefits of having such a well-respected industry figure on board.”

-As of early 2018 Jean is Head of Development at South Pacific Pictures.
+As of August 2020, Jean is Head of Development at South Pacific Pictures.

 'Rachel Jean - living and laughing' (Video Interview), NZ On Screen Website.
 Director James Coleman (Uploaded 18 April 2011.
 Accessed 18 April 2011